Wakeboard Boating Tips: Towing Speed, Rope length & Weighting Your Boat Properly

 Most people think that the bigger the wake, the better rider it’ll make you.
 While there’s no doubt that good riders will do anything to make their wake as big as possible, for beginners, a big wake can hurt more than it will help.
 When learning to jump, there are enough things to think about already, but if you’re only focusing on a huge wake and how high it’s going to send you, chances are you’ll screw something up on your approach.
 I always recommend starting with an empty boat and adding weight only when you’re comfortably and confidently clearing the wake every time.

 When deciding how to weight your boat and where to put ballast (be it stock ballast or additional fat sacks), whether for wakeboarding or wakesurfing, I’d recommend starting with an empty boat and a lot of passengers.
 Start with everyone spread out and evenly distributed throughout the boat, and slowly ask one, then two, then three (and so on) people to shift to another spot in the boat.
 Have people shift from left to right and front to back until you have a super clean, really big wake on one side for surfing, or a super clean, even, consistent, and large wake for wakeboarding.
+For more details, check out our guide on how to weight your boat.

 Doing this with people is a lot faster than having to fill and drain ballast over and over.
 Once you have an idea of where your weight is best distributed, remove the people, substitute ballast as best you can, and see where that leaves you.
 Then, if you want something even bigger, start adding people back in once ballast is filled and repeat the process of moving everyone around.